coastalwhite/intro-power-analysis/src/aes/optimization.md

    operation, we can optimize the calculation of \\(\sigma_x \sigma_y\\) from two square root calculations to one.
 2. We are recalculating a lot of averages and standard deviations.
-We can pre-compute these averages and [standard deviation]s and them fetch them instead of recomputing them.
+We can pre-compute these averages and [standard deviation]s and fetch them instead of recomputing them.
 3. Since we only care about the maximum [correlation coefficient] and have no interest in the value itself, we can stop doing any factorization.